AlexVOiceover/waypointmapping/README.md

 ## Contributing

-Contributions to DroneKartta are welcome!
+Contributions to WaypointMapping are welcome!
 Here's how you can help improve the application:

 ### Areas for Improvement